rtmigo/xrandom_dart/README.md

 **`XrandomHqJs`** is slightly less **high quality**, but runs on **all platforms**.

 <sub>In truth, JavaScript is very much a thing in itself.
-It is unlikely that you
-will need any special generator there.
-The speed in the case of JavaScript is also questionable.
-This class is designed to leave the possibility of obtaining high-quality random numbers with full compatibility.</sub>
+It doesn't really occur to us why you might need Xrandom if your target platform is exclusively JavaScript.</sub>

 -------